About DirectMed DPC

 Dr. Travis Simmons

-Dr. Travis Simmons is a soon-to-be Board Certified Family Physician.
-He was born in Texas but grew up in northern New Mexico, then obtained a bachelor’s degree in biology from Texas A&M University (whoop!) and met his wife, Sarah.
+Dr. Travis Simmons is a Board Certified Family Physician with additional training in Functional Medicine and Integrative Medicine.
+He was born in Texas, grew up in northern New Mexico, then obtained a bachelor’s degree in biology from Texas A&M University (whoop!) and met his wife, Sarah.
 Dr. Simmons attended medical school in San Antonio at the UT Health Science Center.
-He knew from the outset of medical school that he wanted to be a primary care doctor, and throughout his schooling was inspired by the holistic, community-focused approach taken by the family medicine doctors he worked with.
+He knew from the outset of medical school that he wanted to be a primary care family doctor.

-As a primary care doctor his passion is helping people find the path to health and wellness that fits them best.
-He pursued additional education in integrative medicine and functional medicine, which provide perspectives/tools not taught in traditional medical training.
+As a primary care doctor his passion is helping people find the path to physical and mental health and wellness that works for each unique person.
+He pursued additional education in integrative medicine through the Andrew Weil Center for Integrative Medicine, and functional medicine through the Institute for Functional Medicine, which equipped him with perspectives/tools not taught in traditional medical training.

-Outside of medicine, his priority is his wife, son, and extended family.
-He loves any activity that immerses him in the natural world, especially gardening or fermenting foods like sauerkraut, beer, and kimchi.
+Outside of medicine, his priority is his wife, son, family, and friends.
+He loves cooking, meditation, audiobooks, and any activity that immerses him in the natural world, especially gardening and fermenting foods.

-Neer, besides being Dr. Ikbal’s husband, is responsible for the business side of things.
+Neer, besides being Dr. Ikbal’s husband, helps advise on the business side of things.
 He’s an engineer by trade, but an entrepreneur at heart.
 He also comes from a long line of physicians, so he understands Dr. Ikbal’s desire to get family medicine back to what it used to be—real patient-doctor relationships.
-Neer works hard to integrate technology into the practice that will make those relationships stronger and more convenient for DirectMed DPC’s patients.
-In 2020, Neer also founded Virtuous Benefits which is a boutique health insurance agency that helps teach employers a powerful, long-term strategy of how to break free from the broken health insurance system.
+In 2020, Neer also invested in Virtuous Benefits which is a boutique health insurance agency that helps teach employers a powerful, long-term strategy of how to break free from the broken health insurance system.

 Raiza has had a knack for innovation and initiative her whole life.
 Inspired by her desire to help out others, she ventured to telemedicine and decided that it is time to level up.
 From being a clinical nurse, she became a clinical care support staff and assisted visiting doctors in the care of patients.